nickyiliwang0000/h/css/css-grids.md

 ```

 ## `order`
-Order in grid is the same as order in flexbox.
-All grid items have a default of 0, negative order values will make the grid item appear before the rest, a positive number will make the item appear after the rest.
+`order` in grid is the same as `order` in flexbox.
+All grid items have a default of 0.
+Negative `order` values will make the grid item appear before the rest, a positive number will make the item appear after the rest.

-Using order on grid items will change the order of your grid items.
-If the order of your content matters to the users understanding then DO NOT USE this.
-This property, in general, would be fine for an image gallery but bad for blocks of text.
+Using `order` on grid items will change the order of your grid items.
+If the order of your content matters to the users understanding then **do not use** this property.
+In general, would be fine for something like an image gallery but bad for blocks of text.

 <!-- Once we're finished, let's revisit `grid-auto-flow: dense;` for a minute!